Automattic/eslint-config-wpvip/CONTRIBUTING.md

 * `__fixtures__/allowed.js` -- Syntax that should be allowed according to the rule(s) affected by your proposed change
 * `__fixtures__/disallowed.js` -- Syntax that should *NOT* be allowed according to the rule(s) affected by your proposed change

-After changing the rules, run the following to update the snapshot of jest errors found in the "disallowed" fixture:
+After changing the rules or the `disallowed` fixture, run the following to update the snapshot of jest errors found:

 `npm run jest --updateSnapshot`